Perhaps the most underrated squash out there, this simple roasted acorn squash recipe is an easy, satisfying, and versatile side dish.

 - Do you eat the skin of baked acorn squash?
 Technically you can eat the skin, but most people don’t.
 It’s sort of like a baked potato skin.
 Some people love it, but most leave it.

 - Is acorn squash healthy?
 Yes, it’s loaded with vitamins and antioxidants and can promote healthy eyes, heart and skin, and can reduce the risk of heart disease, stroke and cancer.
 For more on the health benefits of acorn squash, read this article.
+And acorn squash is great for a low calorie diet at only 56 calories per cup.

 Pin It For Later